top of page

 I earned a BA in English and Italian Literature from Stanford University ('91) and an MA in English Studies from Western Washington University ('96), and between those degrees taught high school English for a few years at the Ojai Valley School.

 After working for Outward Bound in Maine, Montana, Texas, and Washington for 25 years, I joined Methow Arts Alliance as the Education Director from 2010-2022.
-I'm now the Associate Director of the Methow Conservancy, a community land trust.
+I'm now the Associate Director of the Methow Conservancy, a local land trust in the Methow Valley.

 I serve on the board of the Community Foundation of North Central Washington and am on the advisory councils of Little Star Montessori School, Friends of the Winthrop Library, and Methow Valley Dark Sky Coalition